 Vitamin C is an antioxidant and gives your body protection from free radicals, which damage your body and contribute to diseases.
 Vitamin C also helps strengthen your immune system.

-Place all of the ingredients, except the water, into a food processor and blend to a smooth paste.
-If the dip is too thick add some water bit by bit and blend until you reach your desired consistency.
+- Place all of the ingredients into a food processor and blend to a smooth paste.
+If the dip is too thick add some extra warm water bit by bit and blend until you reach your desired consistency.

 And remember, if you haven’t already, grab your copy of my Easy Wholefood Lunchboxes recipe book here.